experimentalpolitics/immigration/material/design.md

 ## Treatment Overview

-- **Basic design:** 2 X 2 + 1 (choice/assigned X controversial/popular + control)
+- **Basic design:** 3-arm (choice/assigned + control)
-    - _Treatment 1 (choice/assigned):_ Before being able to view their contents, participants are either asked to choose between a Fox News or MSNBC tweet, or they are randomly assigned to one of them.
+    - _Treatment (choice/assigned):_ Before being able to view their contents, participants are either asked to choose between a Fox News or MSNBC tweet, or they are randomly assigned to one of them.
 In any case, the content of the tweet is held constant.
 After reading the tweet, participants are asked to read the full article linked in the tweet.
-    - _Treatment 2 (controversial/popular):_ Comments vs. Retweets/Likes ratio suggests either popular (many likes/RTs, few comments) or controversial (few likes/RTs, many comments) content.
     - _Control condition:_ skip tweet & full story

 - **Outcome measures:**